Hercules (1958)

 The Film

 The Sword and Sandal genre has been popular from the dawn of cinema, providing opportunities for sweeping epics and technicolour sagas that could never be mounted in a stage play - in Italy, epic films like Ultimi Giorni di Pompeii (1913) and Cabria (1914) proved very popular, being stemmed only by the Great War and subsequent economic depression.
-During the 1950s, the growing use of colour, and the development of widescreen technologies meant that epic sword and sandal cinema was back in big demand, and although unable to muster a project on the scale of their American counterparts, Italian filmmakers did start to work on their own productions.
+During the 1950s, the growing use of colour, and the development of widescreen technologies meant that epic sword and sandal cinema was back in big demand, and Italian filmmakers were quick to make their own epics and adventures again.

 A young woman is trapped on a chariot when her horses start to run wild, but she is dramatically saved by the muscle-bound immortal, Hercules (Steve Reeves) who throws a tree into the way of the creatures and stops them.
 The woman turns out to be Iole, the daughter of King Pelias, who has invited Hercules to visit his city and train his son to be a man - but Iole is upset by the events that took place there years earlier, when her Uncle, who was King at the time, was brutally killed, and her cousin Jason vanished along with the fabled Golden Fleece.
 Hercules travels to the city and begins to train Pelias' son, but when a man claiming to be Jason arrives in the city, Hercules and he are sent on an expedition to find the Fleece, and prove just who he is...

-The film was directed by the otherwise little known Pietro Francisci (who also helmed the sequel), but the look and feel of the film is probably more creditable to the cinematographer Mario Bava, whose matt paintings and impressive lighting are clearly in evidence here.
-The special effects, including the monster at the end are surprisingly good considering what would come in later genre entries, and the film as a whole rises far above its limited budget.
-The music is a strange mix, with some nicely appropriate choral themes, and some rather standard orchestral themes but a couple of synthesised tracks that seem to have been lifted from Forbidden Planet (1956) do seem to be rather out of place.
+The film was directed by the otherwise little known Pietro Francisci (who also helmed the sequel), but the look and feel of the film is probably more creditable to the cinematographer Mario Bava, whose matte paintings and creative lighting are clearly in evidence here.
+The special effects, including the monster at the end are surprisingly good considering what would come in later genre entries and the film as a whole rises far above its limited budget.
+The music is a strange mix, with some nicely appropriate choral themes and some rather standard orchestral pieces but a couple of synthesised tracks that seem to have been lifted from Forbidden Planet (1956) do seem to be rather out of place.

-Steve Reeves stars in the first of what would be many strong-man roles, and his first ever feature film leading role - he is certainly at his most 'buff' here, and looking rather older than usual thanks to his beard.
-There are a few recognisable names in the cast, and most of them would re-appear in the sequel, but best known is Sylva Koscina as Hercules' love interest Iole, and who went on to star in Mario Bava's highly regarded horror film La Casa dell'esorcismo (1973).
+Steve Reeves stars in the first of what would be many strong-man roles and his first ever feature film leading role - he is certainly at his most 'buff' here and looking rather older than usual thanks to his beard.
+After winning Mr Universe, he spent several years training as an actor and it shows here as he genuinely looks good in the role, rather than just being a strong man dumped into the film.
+There are a few recognisable names in the cast and most of them would re-appear in the sequel, but best known is Sylva Koscina as Hercules' love interest Iole and who went on to star in Mario Bava's highly regarded horror film Lisa and the Devil (1973).

-Enjoyably written and very well directed, Hercules was popular enough to kick start a whole genre of films and it certainly remains as enjoyable now.
+Enjoyably written and very well directed, Le Fatiche di Ercole was popular enough to kick start a whole genre of films and it certainly remains as enjoyable now.
 While not the most original film, it is sufficiently different to most of its follow-ups to stay interesting and it makes a fantastic starting place for exploring the genre.
 It comes generally recommended.

 In Brief

 Anyone famous in it?
-Steve Reeves - the iconic star of the Pepla, who also appeared in several adventure films and a Euro-Western.
+Steve Reeves - the iconic star of the Pepla, who also appeared in several adventure films and a western.

 Directed by anyone interesting?
-Pietro Francisci - an otherwise unknown director who helmed a couple more Pepla, including the sequel, Hercules Unchained (1959).
+Pietro Francisci - a little known Italian director who helmed a couple more Pepla, including the sequel, Hercules Unchained (1959) and later Siege of Syracuse (1960) and Saffo, venere di Lesbo (1960)

 The DVD